Higher degree by research enrolment guide

 Learn more about your rights and responsibilities.

-Once you have successfully enrolled in your new program, you are advised to visit the New Student Guide or contact the HDR staff in your school for induction and essential services available to you during your candidature.
+Once you have successfully enrolled in your new program, you are advised to visit the New Student Guide webpage and contact the Graduate School of Research for induction and essential services available to you during your candidature.

 - view your financial details and make an online payment via Enrolment Online – remember it is important to pay on time or penalties will be applied